- Open Access

 Table 1 shows a comparison of the data for the patients with and without DA-HAIs.
 The mean PIM2 of the patients with DA-HAIs was 6.3 %, which was higher than that of the patients without DA-HAIs (3.5 %).
 The median duration of PICU stay for the patients with DA-HAIs was 22.5 days, compared with 2 days for those without DA-HAIs.
 The actual mortality of the patients with DA-HAIs was 7.1 %, which was worse than the predicted mortality (PIM2) of 6.3 %, whereas the actual mortality of the patients without DA-HAIs was 2.3 %, which was better than the predicted mortality of 3.5 %.
 The SMR of the patients with DA-HAIs was 1.13 (95 % CI 0.47–4.33), whereas that of the patients without DA-HAIs was 0.64 (95 % CI 0.33–1.25).
 However, there was no statistically significant difference in the SMR between the two groups.

-The numbers of patients with and without VAP for patients who had uncuffed and cuffed ETT
+The numbers of the patients with and without VAP for the patients who had an uncuffed and a cuffed ETT are provided in Table 3.

 To our knowledge, this is the first surveillance study to show the incidences of three common DA-HAIs in a PICU in Japan.
 In our study, 6.6 % of the patients admitted to the PICU developed one of three common DA-HAIs; this rate was lower than the incidences in developing countries (15.5–24.5 %) [2, 8, 9] and was within a similar range of the incidences in other developed countries (6.0–23.6 %), which included other types of DA-HAIs [1, 4–7].
 In our study, the incidence of the three common DA-HAIs per 1000 patient-days was 11.2, which was lower than incidences reported in other studies in developing countries of 18.6–26.3 [2, 8, 9].
 The incidences of CLABSI, VAP, and CAUTI per 1000 device-days were 4.3, 3.5, and 13.6, respectively.
 The incidences of CLABSI and VAP were within similar ranges of those in other developed countries (CLABSI 2.0–8.5 [10, 13, 15]; VAP 1.8–17.1 [10, 16, 19]).
 However, Patrick SW et al. recently reported a great decrease and extremely low incidences of DA-HAIs.
 They reported a decrease in the incidence of CLABSI from 4.7 to 1.0 and incidence of VAP from 1.9 to 0.7 per 1000 device-days from 2007 to 2012 .
 The authors stressed the importance of data feedback to reduce DA-HAIs.
 This study suggested that we should continue this surveillance, and there is scope for improvement in the incidences of DA-HAIs in our PICU.